eProsima/Fast-DDS-docs/docs/fastdds/use_cases/dynamic_network_interfaces/dynamic_network_interfaces.rst

 ==========================

-DDS :ref:`Simple Discovery <simple_disc_settings>` relies on well-known multicast addresses and ports to relay the Participant announcement messages (:ref:`disc_phases`).
+DDS :ref:`Simple Discovery <simple_disc_settings>` relies on well-known multicast addresses and ports to relay the Participant announcement messages (see :ref:`disc_phases`).
-Such Participant announcement includes information about the unicast addresses and ports (locators) where the Participant is expecting to receive incoming metatraffic data.
+Such Participant announcement includes information about the unicast address-port pairs (a.k.a locators) where the Participant is expecting to receive incoming metatraffic data.
 The list with these unicast locators is automatically initialized taking into account the network interfaces that are available when the *Fast DDS* DomainParticipant is enabled.